Funding Lab: Our first assignment has been assigned

 Did you know that you can find the funding goal and duration at the top of the project story?

-As a result, backers may find themselves in the unusual situation where, even if they click "Back" today because they like the project, no money is actually withdrawn from their bank account.
-In other words, payment and shipping do not happen immediately.
-If you approach this with an e-commerce mindset and get frustrated, asking, "Why isn't the payment going through?
-When on earth are you going to ship this?"—that would be very problematic.
+That’s why backers today have the unusual experience of clicking “Back” on a project they like without seeing any money leave their bank account.
+In other words, payment and delivery don’t happen immediately.
+If you think of this as an e-commerce transaction and get angry, asking, “Why isn’t the payment going through?
+When on earth are you going to ship it?!”—that would be a real problem.

 Funding is different from e-commerce.

-Even if you back a project one drunken night, forgetting all about your financial situation and exclaiming, “This product was made just for me!” you might end up canceling your backer status in tears the next day after checking your bank balance, promising yourself you’ll try again later.
+Even if you back a project late at night while drunk, forgetting all about your financial situation and thinking, “This product was made just for me!” you might end up canceling your backer status in tears the next day after seeing your bank balance, promising yourself you’ll try again later.

 Funding Lab Episode 1

-▲ To cancel a payment reservation, go to [Wadiz] – [My Campaigns] – [Campaign History] and select the project!
+▲ To cancel a payment reservation, go to [Wadiz] – [My Funding] – [Funding History] and select the project!

-Until the end of the funding period, creators can make one final pitch to supporters through the project’s “News” board or the “Community” comments section.
+Until the end of the funding period, creators can use the project’s “News” board or the “Community” comment section to showcase their project’s final appeal to supporters.
 Supporters can take their time to carefully consider and review the project before committing to the funding.

-That is why crowdfunding is not simply about buying or selling a product or service, but about experiencing the process of acquiring it.
+That is why crowdfunding is not simply about buying and selling products or services, but about experiencing the process of acquiring them.

-The Third Rule of Funding: Refunds are not possible, but returns are fully possible!
+The Third Rule of Crowdfunding: Refunds are not possible, but returns are definitely possible!

-Funding is an experience in itself, and since there is ample time before it concludes, refunds based solely on a change of heart after payment are not possible.
+Funding is an experience in itself, and since there is ample time before the campaign ends, refunds due to a simple change of heart after payment are not possible.

 Let’s think about this.
-Imagine Maker A, who has been eagerly counting down the days to the launch date—the true beginning of the challenge.
+Imagine Maker A, who has been eagerly counting down the days to the campaign’s end—the moment when the real challenge begins.
 The project is a success!
-But the next day, after falling asleep with a sense of joy, what if supporters suddenly start canceling their payments or returning their orders en masse for no apparent reason?
-Not only would this be heartbreaking, but it could also spell disaster for the business.
+But the next day, after falling asleep with a heart full of joy, what if supporters suddenly start canceling their payments or requesting refunds en masse for no apparent reason?
+Not only would this be devastating, but it could also spell disaster for the business.
 (Here’s a little TMI from me, Yeon Jin-guk!
 When I was a kid, the thing I hated most was having something taken away for no reason.)

-But from the supporter’s perspective, how frustrating would it be to receive a reward they’ve eagerly awaited only to find it damaged or not working properly?
-That’s why the Guardian Platform, which safeguards the crowdfunding world, has established a “fund refund” policy.
+But from a backer’s perspective, how frustrating would it be to receive a reward they’ve eagerly awaited only to find it damaged or not working properly?
+That’s why the Guardian Platform, which safeguards the crowdfunding world, has established a “funding refund” policy.

 Funding Lab Episode 1

 Backers may request a refund within 14 days of receiving their reward if it is defective or if it is not delivered by the promised date.
-However, please note that the return of funding amounts is a different concept from the refunds mandated by law.
+However, please note that a refund of funding amounts is a different concept from the refunds mandated by law.
 (When in Rome, do as the Romans do!)

-Of course, the platform will play a key role in mediating disputes to ensure that neither creators nor backers face any unfair situations.
+Of course, the platform will play a key role in mediating disputes to ensure that neither the creators nor the supporters face any unfair situations.

-Like the First Rule, this rule applies only in the world of crowdfunding.
-In the world of pre-orders, the refund policy applies to ensure a convenient and trustworthy connection between backers and creators.
+Like the First Law, this law applies only in the world of crowdfunding.
+In the world of pre-orders, the refundable rule applies to ensure a convenient and reliable connection between backers and creators.

 After reading the definition of “funding” in the Encyclopedia of Current Affairs, I thought, “That can’t be all there is to it!”
 My passion was ignited, so I wrote down my own detailed take on what funding really means.
 Wow, I think I’ve graduated from being a funding novice and have grown into an intermediate level by now.